Travel Clinics of America is your best choice for receiving high-quality pre-travel care, sound travel advice, and peace of mind.

 Rabies should be suspected when an individual displays the symptoms noted in the above section, particularly when neurological issues are present.
 Many physicians, however, might not consider rabies since they have probably never seen a case in their careers.
 Specialized medical centers can perform testing on the patient’s saliva, blood, and spinal fluid to establish the diagnosis.

 Is treatment available?

-Thankfully, yes.
-In rabies, a vaccine is actually part of the treatment.
+Yes.
+With rabies, a vaccine is part of the treatment.
 Most immunizations, such as hepatitis and yellow fever vaccines, are given to prevent disease.
-Rabies vaccine is given after rabies exposure even if there was pre-exposure vaccination.
+Rabies vaccine is given after rabies exposure, even if there was pre-exposure vaccination.
 In addition to the vaccine, antibodies against rabies called rabies immune globulin (RIG), is recommended to help fight the infection.
 Although the vaccine and RIG are essential, immediate and thorough cleaning of the wound site with soap and water is critical.
 Urgent medical attention is strongly advised.

 Can rabies be prevented?

 The risk can be minimized.
 Make sure your pets have been vaccinated against rabies.
 In addition, avoid contact with unfamiliar and stray animals.
 If you are bitten or scratched by a cuddly kitten wandering in your neighborhood, capture the cat and call your doctor.